I am a research fellow at the School of Mathematical Sciences at Tel Aviv University.

-I am a research fellow at the International Laboratory of Game Theory and Decision Making at the Higher School of Economics, Saint Petersburg.
-I was a PhD student in game theory at Maastricht University, and my BSc and MSc degrees are in Quantitative Economics Analysis from Corvinus University of Budapest.
+I completed my PhD in game theory at Maastricht University.
+Then I was a research fellow at the International Laboratory of Game Theory and Decision Making at the Higher School of Economics, Saint Petersburg.

 This website is devoted to my research and some of my other interests.